apache/dolphinscheduler/docs/docs/en/guide/task/sql.md

 ## Task Parameter

 - Data source: Select the corresponding DataSource.
 - SQL type: Supports query and non-query.
-The query is a `select` type query, which is returned with a result set.
-You can specify three templates for email notification: form, attachment or form attachment.
-Non-queries return without a result set, three types of operations are: update, delete and insert.
+  - Query: supports `DML select` type commands, which return a result set.
+You can specify three templates for email notification as form, attachment or form attachment;
+  - Non-query: support `DDL` all commands and `DML update, delete, insert` three types of commands;
+    - Segmented execution symbol: When the data source does not support executing multiple SQL statements at a time, the symbol for splitting SQL statements is provided to call the data source execution method multiple times.
+    Example: 1.
+When the Hive data source is selected as the data source, this parameter does not need to be filled in.
+Because the Hive data source itself supports executing multiple SQL statements at one time;
+             2. When the MySQL data source is selected as the data source, and multi-segment SQL statements are to be executed, this parameter needs to be filled in with a semicolon `;`.
+Because the MySQL data source does not support executing multiple SQL statements at one time;
 - SQL parameter: The input parameter format is `key1=value1;key2=value2...`.
 - SQL statement: SQL statement.
 - UDF function: For Hive DataSources, you can refer to UDF functions created in the resource center, but other DataSource do not support UDF functions.